-In this paper, we test the observational viability of a four-dimensional $\arctan$-type inflaton potential in light of the currently available CMB data from Planck collaboration.
-We organize this work as following: Section \eqref{model} present the theoretical motivation for the brane scenario considered here, that comes from a supergravity inspired model.
+We organize this work as following: Section \eqref{model} presents the theoretical motivation for the brane scenario considered in this paper that comes from a supergravity inspired model.
 Section \eqref{slowrollanalysis} shows the slow-roll analysis for the potential induced on the brane, where we put theoretical constraints on the inflationary parameters.
-We expose in Section \eqref{analysisandresults} the method used to estimate the cosmological parameters, as well as the observational dataset used to do this estimation, and the main results obtained in the analysis.
+The reheating phase of the model is studied in Sec. \eqref{reheating}.
+We present in Section \eqref{analysisandresults} the method used to estimate the cosmological parameters, the observational data sets used in the analysis, and also the main results obtained.
 Finally, we summarized the main conclusions in Section \eqref{conclusions}.